Frequently Asked Questions

 - The player hasn't played enough recent games.
 Depending on the number of games you've played, it might take around a year of inactivity for your rating to become provisional again.

 Concretely, it means that the Glicko-2 deviation is greater than 110.
 The deviation is the level of confidence the system has in the rating.
-The lower the deviation, the more stable is a rating.
+The lower the deviation, the more stable a rating is.

 How do ranks and leaderboards work?